 This is a market where you can literally find everything including the kitchen sink!
-The market has been around for about 100 years and is open from Sunday to Friday from sun up to sun down.
+The market has been around for about 100 years and is open from Sunday to Friday from sun up to sundown.
 The items on sale; the colorful characters; hidden gems and cacophony of sounds, sights and smells in this market make it a must-do for visitors and residents alike.

-What’s on sale at the Jaffa Flea Market?
+What’s on Sale at the Jaffa Flea Market?

-In the market you can find conventional stores which have opened up their store fronts and spilt onto the sidewalk.
+In the market, you can find conventional stores that have opened up their storefronts and spilt onto the sidewalk.
 Goods are displayed hanging from every possible hook and nail.
-The items on sale range from brand new quality goods, trendy fashion items and the latest fashions to antiques, large furniture, and junk.
+The items on sale range from brand new quality goods, trendy fashion items, and the latest fashions to antiques, large furniture, and junk.

 Highlights of Jaffa Flea Market

 Among the stores and stalls to visit there is Palestine, Land of Israel, an iconic market landmark selling nostalgic items from Israel’s history and army memorabilia, some going as far back as 1948.
 In Taos, you can find a treasure trove of Hollywood memorabilia, pieces from film sets, kitsch life-size sculptures of famous movie stars or characters, and among all of this schmaltz also the odd genuine antique or collector’s item.
 Halleluyah is the store to visit for musical instruments from around the world.

 From the regular guitars and wind instruments to the more unusual traditional instruments like the Australian rain stick or the Thai wooden frog.
 Get handmade, one-of-a-kind jewelry at Alma; original home decoration ideas at Sofi, and a range of antique decorative items spanning several centuries at Renaissance.